skacem/skacem.github.io/_posts/thoughts/2025-10-20-made-in-germany.md

 Therefore, with great fanfare, an occasional contractor is converted to a permanent employee.
 The "Golden Ticket."
 Announcements are made.
 Proof that the firewall is permeable.

 This is HR as casino.
 A minuscule conversion rate is statistically abysmal but motivationally perfect.
 It provides the illusion of meritocracy.
-Just enough success to keep the remaining 99% compliant, hoping they will be next.
+Just enough success to keep the remainingcompliant, hoping they will be next.

 Hope is significantly cheaper than competitive salaries.